albert-vo-crypto/oasis-steam/doc/Frontend.md

 ### Process Flow

 Assumption: In the current implementation, every Player is also a potential Advertiser.
 So, these two menus will be displayed to all.
-Governor menu is displayed only to those connected wallets that have the Governor NFT.
+Governor menu should displayed only to those connected wallets that have the Governor NFT; however, that feature is not yet implemented.

 1. **Player** connects the wallet to the platform.
 2. **Player** plays the games on the platform.